eeverman/andhow/README.md

 	Uber-Group so the parent app only has one group to register for that module.
 	In that case, the registration should register names based on the most super-classy Group.
+*	Redirect AppConfig errors during tests to some place other than out.
 Ideas
 -----
 *	Make AppConfig just an interface w/ static methods and default methods.